 ALTERNATIVE - ENVIRONMENT-FRIENDLY WAYS TO TRAVEL

-Our Group promotes the alternative and environment-friendly ways of travel by offering travel packages that combine 'Rail and Ferry' to destinations within Europe, as well as a discount of 50% in freight transport for all hybrid and electric vehicles in all our ship routes of the Adriatic.
+Our Group promotes the alternative and environment-friendly ways of travel by offering travel packages that combine 'Rail and Ferry' to destinations within Europe.

 Further to its actions regarding to climate change, our Group has proceeded to actively promote the protection of the environment: